 An ESL lesson plan for teaching prepositions of time to intermediate level students.
 Feel free to use these ideas your classes and If you use an iOS or Android device, don't forget that you can get offline access to these materials through the TEFL Handbook app.

 This ESL sample board can be used to highlight the usage of the prepositions of time in, at and on.
 Students at this level will be aware of these prepositions, but some will still get confused with their use.
 Therefore, the board serves as a nice lead-in activity that should get your students on the same page.
 The text in blue suggests opportunities to elicit responses.

 ESL activities for prepositions of time

-This activity is excellent for practising prepositions of time.
-Draw a table on the board with the columns no preposition, in, on and at.
-Have the students copy the table and add the following expressions of time.
-You can add these to the bottom of the board:
+Start by drawing a table on the board with the columns No preposition, In, On and At.
+Then tell your students to copy the table and populate it with the following expressions of time.
+You can add these to the bottom of the board.

 Friday evening, September, yesterday morning, Christmas day, summer, midday, the 8th of September, tomorrow, the 15th century, the afternoon, Easter, tomorrow evening, the morning, lunchtime, 1981, half-past seven, next year.

-Students will work in pairs to populate the table with the above expressions.
+Students then work in pairs to populate the table with these expressions.

 Weekdays vs weekend